thingsdb/ThingsDocs/source/includes/_c_int.md

 ### Arguments
 Argument | Type | Description
 -------- | ---- | -----------
-value | any (required) | The value where to create an integer value for.
+value | any (optional) | The value where to create an integer value for.

 ### Return value
 An integer value.
 In case the integer value is too large for a 64bit integer,